All Episodes

 They're made in third world countries.

-Well, we buy we buy from them.
+Well, we buy from them.

-But Dr. Williams, if you were the Chinese and you wanted to physically take over the United States of America, you would never have to invade our borders.
+Look, Dr. Williams, if you were the Chinese and you wanted to physically take over the United States of America, you would never have to invade our borders.

-First of all, we have strategic supplies of many uh uh war uh, you know, uh uh things that we need to fight a war, and moreover, do you think that the next war that we uh next really important war that we'd fight would look anything like World War II?
+And moreover, do you think that the next war, next really important war that we'd fight would look anything like World War II?

-Well if I wouldn't have thought so.
+Well, I wouldn't have thought so.

-But but but look at it.
+But look at it.

-Well wait, wait a way, wait a minute.
+Wait, wait, wait, wait a minute.

-See, if you had somebody like uh as the previous caller he was proposing that I run for president, if you had uh Walter Williams as president of the United States We'd be in trouble.
+See, if you had somebody like as the previous caller, he was proposing I run for president.

-I agree with you.
+Okay, I agree with you.

-Each Ohio class submarine carries twenty-four Trident missiles.
+Each Ohio-class submarine carries 24 Trident missiles.

-Each one of those trident missiles has eight independently targeted nuclear warheads.
+Each one of those Trident missiles has eight independently targeted nuclear warheads.

 But if we had to go to war anyway, anywhere, it would be over in two days.